 Keep up the good work Aubrey!
 Your debate reminded me of President of the Royal Society Lord Kelvin’s 1895 statement that “heavier-than-air flying machines are impossible”.
 Less than a decade later two bicycle manufactures demonstrated that his Lordship was, in fact, totally wrong.

-Part 1.
 The Debate of the Ages: This House Wants to Defeat Ageing Entirely

 - Aubrey de Grey on Singularity 1 on 1: Better Funding and Advocacy Can Defeat Aging